pabloisaiahs/DS-4002-proj2-MI3/README.md

 📂 **SCRIPTS/**
   - `ApprovalEDA.py` → compiles data from presidents' timelines and normalizes them into one CSV
+  - `data_consolidation_proj2.R` → combines and normalizes data from all sources
+  - `forecasting_regression.ipynb` → perform regression analysis

 📂 **OUTPUT/**
   - `approval_ratings_clean.csv` → compiles data from `ApprovalEDA.py`, it's all the time series data for each pres into one.
+  - `approval_unemployment.png` → EDA for relationship between approval ratings and unemployment.
+  - `modelWithGDP.png` → Regression output for the model that includes nominal GDP
+  - `modelWithoutGDP.png` → Regression output for the model that excludes nominal GDP

 ---